Deceptive Advertising: Selling Snake Oil in the Digital Age

 We’re presently in a period where attention has become more valuable than money, and everyone is fighting for a piece of your mind.
 Advertisers are, as it were, alchemists who transform base metal into gold by making you believe so.

 Remember that one miracle cream that could erase your wrinkles overnight?
-What about that app that guaranteed it would make you a millionaire before next Tuesday?
+What about that app that promised to make you a millionaire before next Tuesday?
 Welcome to the world of digital snake oil selling in shiny containers.

 Well, here’s the thing: We no longer live in the Wild West.
 We have smartphones instead of six-shooters, and our new frontier comprises bits and bytes.
 The snake oil salespeople haven’t disappeared; they simply got better at their game.